huberf/pyPass/README.md

 4. Run 'python password.py' and then enter your password string.
 5. Use its case insensitive search to find your account and password.
 6. Profit!

+## Web Version on Heroku:
+Work In Progress

 Although the AES encryption should be strong enough for many tasks, I cannot guarantee password security.